HawkA1/Kubeflow/Readme.md

    - Create the pvc and assinge it to the kubeflow user, and give right permissions to the logs file.
    - Create the spark image to use for spark driver and executor pods.
-   - Deploy the spark history server and configure both kubernetes and istio authorizations (RBAC).
+   - Deploy the spark history server and configure istio authorizations (RBAC).

 We will start with the [persistantVolumeClaim](https://github.com/KubeHawk/Kubeflow/blob/main/Spark-history-server/pvc.yaml):